AnotherKamila/bc-thesis/src/3-protocol.md

 As all communication must be initiated by the controller, it must periodically contact the server in order to find out if an updated rules database or firmware is available.

-All responses have a response status tag, the value of which is one of `RESPONSE_OK`, `RESPONSE_ERR` (permanent error), `RESPONSE_TRY_AGAIN` (transient error).
+All responses have a response status tag, the value of which is one of `OK`, `ERROR` (permanent error), `TRY_AGAIN` (transient error).
 Any non-`OK` response must be treated as if the response did not arrive (i.e. usually a retry as in section \ref{protocol:overview} is necessary), except for possibly different timeouts, logging or scheduling.
 In the following, only `OK` responses are shown.

-**Note:** The following details the "semantic" data types.
+**Note:** The following describes the "semantic" data types.
 The details of the encoding are specified in section \ref{protocol:cbor}.
 The type "byte string" represents a binary-safe string, or an array of bytes of arbitrary length.

 Currently, the following message types are recognized:

-### `PING`: keepalive, DB and FW version info
+### `PING`: keepalive, DB and FW version info  {#protocol:ping}

 Contacts the server to report current status and request info about updates.
 Also used to adjust controller time.